PossumMonarch/Mission-To-Mars/README.md

 ## Story 5:

 Using Git now seems to be impossible as it says that the tip of my current branch (main) is 'behind' despite me attempting to commit and push consistently.
 I have also been pulling before I push.
 From now on, all files will be uploaded remotely as it has the same end result.
 Additionally, I did not find use for the millis() code at all.

+## Story 6:

+Proud of my work on this one, felt I completed the task quickly and efficiently.